 Retreatment with Zometa 4 mg may be considered if serum calcium does not return to normal or remain normal after initial treatment.
 It is recommended that a minimum of 7 days elapse before retreatment, to allow for full response to the initial dose.
 Renal function must be carefully monitored in all patients receiving Zometa and serum creatinine must be assessed prior to retreatment with Zometa [see Warnings and Precautions (5.2)].

-2.2 Multiple Myeloma and Metastatic Bone Lesions of Solid Tumors
+2.2 Multiple Myeloma and Bone Metastases of Solid Tumors

 The recommended dose of Zometa in patients with multiple myeloma and metastatic bone lesions from solid tumors for patients with creatinine clearance (CrCl) greater than 60 mL/min is 4 mg infused over no less than 15 minutes every 3 to 4 weeks.
 The optimal duration of therapy is not known.

 |Baseline Creatinine Clearance